FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 It's sometimes referred to as a position matrix, or a model matrix.

-It's usually obtained via the `MatrixStack` class, which can be obtained via the `DrawContext` object:
+It's usually obtained via the `Matrix3x2fStack` class, which can be obtained via the `DrawContext` object:

 ```java
 drawContext.getMatrices().peek().getPositionMatrix();